Deploy Slack for macOS

 Slack can be used by multiple users on the same machine.
 You can install Slack to a user’s /Applications or ~/Applications folder.
 Compare the two methods below to determine which installation is right for your organization.

-Each user on a shared machine will have their own installation of Slack.
+- Each user on a shared machine has their own installation of Slack.

 Disable automatic updates